Fred Bretonnel

 Fred Bretonnel (1 January 1905 – 4 September 1928) was a French lightweight boxer and title holder of the Featherweight Championship of France from 24 June to 7 October 1924, when it was taken by Lucien Vinez.

 In a career totalling 76 matches, he lost 18, drew 14 and won 42 with 14 knock outs.

 He fought in the first French-German match in France after the First World War, on 10 May 1922, defeating Paul Czirson.

-Bretonnel's family were also strongly associated with boxing.
+Bretonnel's family was also strongly associated with boxing.
 His brother was a professional boxing trainer and manager, and his father started the first boxing magazine in France.

-Bretonnel committed suicide by hanging on 4 September 1928, due to what was referred to as "family troubles".
+Bretonnel died from suicide by hanging on 4 September 1928, due to what was referred to as "family troubles".
 At the time of his death, he was a welterweight.